 I get it that it takes courage to even to accept the fact that you have to stop working out and gain weight.
 Some people struggle with just this thought for months and even years, before they actually take action.
 But just knowing what's the right thing to do isn't going to help you; You'll actually have to do it.
 You are the one who has to do the job.

 When you finally commit to recovery and start taking action, you may think that things go smoothly and that you get your period back soon after.
-But most cases, it doesn’t work that way.
-Christina got her period after 6 weeks of full commitment, but usually it doesn’t happen that quickly.
-For me personally, it took 5 months from going all in to get my period back.
+But most cases, it doesn't work that way.
+Christina got her period after 6 weeks of full commitment, but usually it doesn't happen that quickly.
+For me personally, it took 5 months to follow the recovery plan according to NPNW which told me to stop intense exercise, increase my calories and reduce my stress, to get my period back.

 Over the years, you hurt your health in many different ways.
 Overtraining, maybe adrenal fatigue, metabolic damage… All these are closely related to hypothalamic amenorrhea.
 None of this happened overnight, so how could they possible reverse overnight?

 Believe it or not, our mindset plays a huge role in getting our periods back.
 Here are some of the things that you might still be doing, that hold your mind back: